Amsterdam/signals-frontend/docs/adr/0005-handling-string-translations.md

 - Splitting up the current configuration into environment configuration properties and language properties
 - Exposing the translations to the global scope like is done for the configuration props
 - Schema validation on translation JSON
+- Dynamically loading locale modules based on the language in the configuration (this might be a challenging one)